santiment/academy/src/docs/metrics/details/latency.md

 The emerging trends are computed once per hour so they become available a few minutes after every round hour.

-The data for assets is usually computed and it takes 5-10 minutes to compute.
+The data for assets usually takes 5-10 minutes to compute.

 Data for text terms is computed on-the-fly on the raw data and can be accessed as soon as the text messages are stored in our database.